seandavi/foundation-medicine-xml-parser/README.md

 - [X] Mirror parser script from previous Dropbox location
 - [ ] Build secure API for ingesting Foundation reports to GCS
   - [ ] Authentication via Google to align with GCP IAMs
-- [ ] Perform all ETL and data management of Foundation
+- [ ] Perform all ETL and data management of Foundation XML to:
   - [ ] CSV files
   - [ ] json files
   - [ ] bigquery tables